trskop/yx/README.md

 -----

 ```
-yx cd [PATTERN]                 -- Jump in to an isolated environment.
+yx cd [PATTERN] [-e ENVIRONMENT]    -- Jump in to an isolated environment.

 yx ls [PATTERN]
 ```